Watch Karlyn Pipes' Master Class in Swimming (Video)

 Working with Monique, Karlyn focused on a several aspects of her swim technique; here are just a few.

 1. Body Position

-"There's a lot of rotation and rolling in the stroke," Karlyn immediately observes when watching Monique's freestyle stroke in the Elite Endless Pool.
+"There's a lot of rotation and rolling in the stroke," Karlyn immediately observes when watching Monique's freestyle stroke in the Endless Pools Elite pool.
 "That's not energy moving forward, it's energy moving from side to side."

 She guides Monique through a few exercises, starting with Monique standing and then floating, to relax the shoulders and widen her reach.
 "We gotta get a little bit bigger," she urges, to create balance with the chest and arms.

 Karlyn noticed Monique lifting her head frequently while floating and instructs Monique to exhale softly when she's face down in the water.
 "If you can't do that for longer than 5 seconds," Karlyn deducts, "you're probably holding your breath.

 "The only time that you're going to really relax is when you're not feeling stressed in the lungs," Karlyn advises.
 "You gotta talk to the fishes!"

 Watching Monique over-rotate when she takes a breath, Karlyn suggests that she not exhale completely.
 "Leave some in reserve, like on land!"
 Karlyn details the ripple effect of not needing to inhale as fully: Monique no longer needs to drop her lead shoulder, causing that arm to reach too far, which drops her hips and causes her legs to scissor.

 Karlyn also spots "tension in her neck and shoulders," and as decades of experience tell her, "Tension demands attention.
 How do we activate our lats?
 We've got to deactivate our traps.